Sergio Morozov

 by pressing 7 or 9 key respectively.
 By pressing 0 key user

-mode.
-User can clean all logging, freeing this way memory, by pressing asterisk (*
+can toggle fullscreen mode.
+User can clean all logging, freeing this way memory, by pressing asterisk (*) key.

 As mentioned in Description chapter,